nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC07 - Delete multiple applicants**
+**Use case: UC09 - Delete marked applicants**

 **MSS**

 1. User requests to <u>list applicants (UC01)</u>.
 2. RecruitIn displays a list of applicants.
-3. User requests to delete multiple applicants in the displayed list.
-4. RecruitIn deletes the specified applicants.

-    Use case ends.

-**Extensions**

-* 1a.
-User requests to <u>find applicant (UC05)</u>.

-  Use case resumes at step 2.

-* 2a.
-The list of applicants is empty.

-  Use case ends.

-* 3a.
-The delete command is invalid.
-    * 3a1.
-RecruitIn shows an error message.

-      Use case resumes at step 2.

-**Use case: UC08 - Delete marked applicants**

-**MSS**

-1. User requests to <u>list applicants (UC01)</u>.
-2. RecruitIn displays a list of applicants.
-3. User requests to delete all applicants marked as done.
+3. User requests to delete all applicants marked as "Done".
-4. RecruitIn deletes all applicants marked as done.
+4. RecruitIn deletes all applicants marked as "Done".

     Use case ends.